 So you have your pre-approval and you are about to embark on your hunt for your perfect home!
-There are so many things to consider Location, price, type of home, local schools, transport and amenities, type of street, number of bedrooms, the list goes on and on and where to start?
+There are so many things to consider when buying your first house; Location, price, type of home, local schools, transport and amenities, type of street, number of bedrooms, the list goes on and on and where to start?

-The best places to search on line for property are;
+For the best places to search online for property visit our

-You can of course search the various real estate agents websites however usually you will find most properties will also be listed on one of the above mentioned sites.
+You can of course search the various real estate agents websites however usually you will find most properties will also be listed on one of the sites mentioned in the above link.